hoanganhngo610/stream-clustering.ijcai.2023/index.md

 With the emerging research on fairness and interpretability of AI, we will also discuss certain attempts in inducing a fair and interpretable stream clustering algorithm, including

-- The first attempts for a fair K-Means algorithm by Schmidt et al. (2018) \cite{DBLP:journals/corr/abs-1812-10854} or fair k-Center algorithm by Bera et al. (2022) \cite{10.1145/3485447.3512188} have been introduced.
+- The first attempts for a fair K-Means algorithm by Schmidt et al. (2018) [Schmidt *et al.*, 2018] or fair k-Center algorithm by Bera et al. (2022) [Bera *et al.*, 2022] have been introduced.
-- Intepretable multiple data stream clustering with clipped stream representation has also been proposed by Laurinec and Lucká (2019) \cite{10.1007/s10618-018-0598-2}.
+- Intepretable multiple data stream clustering with clipped stream representation has also been proposed by Laurinec and Lucká (2019) [Laurinec and Lucká, 2018].

 From this, we will discuss their effectiveness and later on how to apply these certain approaches for a broader family of clustering algorithms.